 - Icon: Upload an icon for this web app

-Important: The port here is configured as port 80 for connection.
-The host and port parameters in the URL above refer to the host header used to access this reverse proxied web application and the port number (typically this will be 80 (HTTP) or 443 (HTTPS))..
+Important: The port here is configured as port 443 for connection.
+The host and port parameters in the URL above refer to the host header used to access this reverse proxied web application and the port number (nowadays port 443 (HTTPS) would be recommended).

-- Source Host Header: The host header of the URL which will be used for accessing this reverse proxied web application.
+- Source Host Header: The host header of the URL that will be used for accessing this reverse proxied web application.

-- User Labels: Add labels of users who need to be able to see this specific app in Awingu for the specific VNC host.
+- User Labels: Add labels of users who need to be able to see this specific app in Parallels Secure Workspace for the specific VNC host.

 - Rewrite Content: Ensure this is set to Enabled.

-- Log out of and back into Awingu.
+- Log out of and back into Parallels Secure Workspace.
 Launch the new web app.
 This app will open in another tab, and should connect immediately to the VNC endpoint.
 It may be necessary to first enter a password in NoVNC.
 On the left-hand side, there are extra controls for shortcut keys, the clipboard, full screen, display scaling etc.

 For each VNC endpoint: use the steps above, but use a different port each time (so not 6082 ).